itserichuynh/VR-Crane-Training-Simulation/README.md

 Link to our Trello Board <br />
 Team2 Crane VR https://trello.com/b/DubDi9Pv/team-2-crane-vr <br />
 (Our Trello Board is currently private.
-If we want to share it with Vice and other interested employers, we might make it Public)
+If we want to share it with Vice and other interested employers, we might make it Public) <br />

+Link to Demo Video: https://www.youtube.com/watch?v=DRh0pJJOhsY